Registrations open from 28 June to 27 August 2021

 Week 4 will focus on designing circular cities by illustrating the potential of CE principles to create sustainable and thriving urban living environments.

-Week 5 will analyse the key barriers and enablers to increasing the adoption of CE principles and processes.
-It will reiterate the importance of a systemic approach to circular economy in order to achieve the goals of the 2030 Agenda for sustainable development.
+Week 6 will analyse the key barriers and enablers to increasing the adoption of CE principles and processes.
+It will reiterate the importance of a systemic approach to circular economy to achieve the goals of the 2030 Agenda for sustainable development.

 Policy makers and policy shapers from the multilateral sector and government, members of the private sector and civil society who would like to help accelerate the transition towards circular systems by applying CE principles in policy making, production and consumption practices, businesses and cities.